-Jim Crane, Scott McClelland provide an entertaining exchange on stage at River Oaks Country Club.
+Jim Crane, Scott McClelland provide an entertaining exchange on stage at River Oaks Country Club at the Touchdown for TEACH evening.
 (Photo by Daniel Ortiz)

 Nory Angel & Oleg Jolic (Photo by Dave Rossman)